merseldali/P10_Bot/README.md

-# CoreBot
+# FlyBot

+Author : Dali MERSEL

-Bot Framework v4 core bot sample.
+Bot Framework v4 bot for flights booking.

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to: